Parity erasure: a foundational principle for indefinite causal order

-For classical channels, one-way signaling decomposability follows directly from the chain rule of probability theory, and this property has been established for quantum channels \cite{eggeling2002semicausal} and, more generally, for channels in any causal OPT with local tomography and purification \cite{chiribella2010probabilistic}.
-This guarantees that any channel in which a given input subsystem cannot influence a given output subsystem admits an explicit circuit realization, where an arbitrary transformation acting between the two subsystems can be probed.
+We prove that Theorem~\ref{theo:characterization} holds for any underlying OPT satisfying the following properties: (1) Causality: The outcome produced during the preparation of a state is independent of the choice of measurement subsequently performed on it.
+(2) Local tomography: the joint state of multiple systems can be constructed from local measurement data on each system.
+(3) One-way-signaling decomposability: every bipartite channel from system $B_1 B_2$ to system $A_1 A_2$ that satisfies the no-influence condition \mbox{$B_1 \not\to A_1$} (that is, the marginal output of system $A_1$ does not depend on the input on system $B_1$) can be implemented by connecting a channel $\map E$ from $B_2$ to $A_1M$ and a channel $\map D$ from $B_1M$ to $A_2$, through a memory system $M$, as visualized in Fig.~\ref{fig:causaldecom}.
+For classical channels, one-way-signaling decomposability follows directly from the chain rule of probability theory, and this property has been established for quantum channels \cite{eggeling2002semicausal} and, more generally, for channels in any causal OPT with local tomography and purification \cite{chiribella2010probabilistic}.
+This guarantees that any channel in which a given input subsystem cannot influence a given output subsystem admits an explicit circuit realization which we call a one-way-signaling circuit, where an arbitrary transformation acting between the two subsystems can be probed.

-With local tomography and one-way-signaling decomposability, it follows that every $N$-partite parity-erasure channel can act as a supermap through a procedure in which the local transformations of the $N$ parties are inserted one-by-one into a sequence of decompositions of the parity-erasure channel.
-The proof is established by a recursive property of extended parity-erasure channels.
-Extended $k$-partite parity-erasure channels from $X_1 \otimes \cdots \otimes X_k \otimes P$ to $A_1 \otimes \cdots \otimes A_k \otimes F$ refer to those that become parity-erasure channels after preparing an arbitrary state on the system $P$ and discarding the system $F$.
-Such channels admit a one-way-signaling decomposition with a slot from $A_i$ to $X_i$ ($i \in \{1, \cdots, k\}$) because the parity-erasure property for a single party reduces to the no-influence condition $X_i \not\to A_i$.
-The recursive property is stated in the following lemma (see the proof in Appendix \ref{app:2}).